42flyingfish/making-embedded-systems-homework/week2/readme.md

 ### How much does the board cost vs what the processor costs?
 Is the processor in stock anywhere?
 (Try Digikey, Mouser, Octopart, Google, and so on.)

-Product page for board on [SparkFun])(board on SparkFun) Is currently available as of 3/18/22 at the price of $41.95 for 1 unit
+Product page for board on [SparkFun][board on SparkFun]
+* Is currently available as of 3/18/22 at the price of $41.95 for 1 unit

+Product page for processor on [Mouser][processor on Mouser]
+* Currently sold out as of 3/18/22

-Product page for processor on [Mouser](processor on Mouser) Currently sold out as of 3/18/22
+Product page for processor on [Digikey][processor on Digikey]

-Product page for processor on [Digikey](processor on Digikey) Currently sold out as of 3/18/22
+* Currently sold out as of 3/18/22

 | Quantity | Unit Price | Ext Price  |
 | ---------|:----------:|-----------:|